DhruvAjayToshniwal/AI-Driven-Web-Content-Explorer/README.md

 ### `main.py`

-The main interface for user interaction.
-It utilizes processed data to find contextually relevant information and leverages OpenAI's GPT-3.5 Turbo to generate responses to user queries.
+The main script for the project.
+It initiates an interactive conversational interface where users can ask questions, and the system provides context-aware responses.
+This script maintains a conversation history, allowing for more relevant and coherent responses in ongoing interactions.

 ### `cleanup.sh`